 If you have any questions or comments, please don't hesitate to contact me via my Contact Me page.

-Baume & Co. was initially created as the London branch of Baume Frères, a watch manufacturer based in the village of Les Bois, in the Swiss Jura Mountains.
-In addition to Baume and other manufacturer's watches, Baume & Co. were for a long time the exclusive importers of Longines watches into Britain and the British Empire.
+Baume & Company was initially created as the London branch of Baume Frères, a watch manufacturer based in the village of Les Bois in the Swiss Jura Mountains.
+In addition to Baume Frères and other manufacturer's watches, Baume & Co. were for a long time the exclusive importers of Longines watches into Britain and the British Empire.

 History of the Company